 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Nikon 300mm f4D ED-IF is the longer of the two lenses at 223mm.
 The Samyang 300mm f6.3 with a length of 74mm, is 149mm shorter.
 Besides being longer, the Nikon 300mm f4D ED-IF also has a larger diameter of 90mm compared to the Samyang 300mm f6.3's 65mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Samyang 300mm f6.3 weighs 260g, which means it is 1180g (81%) lighter than the Nikon 300mm f4D ED-IF which has a weight of 1440g.

 Lens Mounts